The student loan discharge process

 Your adversary proceeding will conclude in one of three ways.
 Either the court will discharge your student loan debt, your attorney will reach a favorable settlement with your lender, or the court will decline to eliminate your debt.

-If you receive financial relief through discharge or settlement, you will continue making monthly payments to your lawyer until you reach 12% of the debt relieved.
+If you receive financial relief through discharge or settlement, you will continue making monthly payments to your lawyer until you've completed your payment plan.
 Your lawyer will provide and explain the details of your payments based on how you obtain relief.

 If you do not receive relief through a discharge or settlement and have met the terms and conditions of the Fresh Start Guarantee, Lexria will reimburse all payments that you made to your lawyer during the course of the Adversary Proceeding.